league-curriculum/New_Curriculum_Template/docs/src/intro.md

 # Intro to Python

-THis is the intro to python page.
+This is the intro to python page.
+This page provides an introduction to the lessons.